 The electric SUV market is growing rapidly right now, and Tesla happens to have two distinct options available to purchase.
 The Model X has proven itself a strong option for anyone in the mood for a full size SUV, while the Model Y is a great option for those looking for a smaller (and cheaper) experience.

-The Model Y is still the baby of Tesla's portfolio, while the Model X has been on the road for quite some time.
-Still both cars offer features and experiences that make them both solid choices.
-But when you have Tesla Model X vs Model Y, there's no clear winner.
-Let's see how both these super-sized Teslas compare.
+The Model Y is still the youngster in Tesla's portfolio, while the Model X has a few years on its smaller sibling.
+Both cars offer many of the same features and experiences, making them solid choices for would-be SUV owners.
+But when you have to compared the Tesla Model X vs Tesla Model Y, there's no obvious winner.
+Let's see how both these super-sized EVs compare.

 Tesla Model X vs. Tesla Model Y: Overview

 The Tesla Model X is one of the oldest models in the range, having followed the Tesla Model S and first releasing back in 2012.
 However, as is often the case with production at Tesla, initial cars didn't actually make it on to the streets until 2015.

 Despite the early glitches, with the car’s characteristic Falcon Wing rear doors l initially proving problematic, the Tesla Model X has become one of the automaker’s biggest success stories.